-Existing retailers are starting to pay attention to the new way of obtaining clothes.
+Existing retailers are starting to pay attention to this new way of obtaining clothes.

-This trend is not yet sizeable to be a major threat, and retailers are now at the stage of seeking more information before they decide how to react.
-Westfield Group, a shopping centre company behind two major shopping complexes in London and many others worldwide, conducted its own research into the phenomenon.
+This trend is not yet sizable enough to be a major threat, and retailers are now at the stage of seeking more information before they decide how to react.
+Westfield Group, a shopping center company behind two major shopping complexes in London and many others in the US and worldwide, conducted its own research into the phenomenon.
 The brand’s conclusion was that high street retailers and department stores might eventually dedicate a proportion of their floor space to clothing available for rental.

 The model outside the West